allegro/blog/_posts/2022-10-21-lazy-loading-with-mbox.md

 Implementation of lazy loading at the Allegro homepage also had to be done on the server side.
-After discussing the problem and potential solution, it turned out that all the **MBox** building blocks and actions we needed were already there on the mobile side and DSL.
+After discussing the problem and potential solution, it turned out that all the **MBox** building blocks and actions we needed were already there on the mobile side and MBox DSL.

 We used the **Spinner** component, which shows the native spinner view in the applications, and **replaceComponent** action, which can fetch the next portion of the mobile screen and display it in place of some other component.
 The homepage endpoint had already supported pagination.